chdav/hackthebox-writeups/machines/Windows/Sauna/README.md

 ***

 This is my guide to the HackTheBox Windows machine _Sauna_.
 ## User Flag

 We'll start _Sauna_ by running my `nmap` scan.
 By the looks of the running services, this box is an Active Directory domain controller.

+- __sC__: Enable common scripts

+- __sV__: version and service on the port

+- __O__: remote OS detection using fingerprinting

 ```bash
 # Nmap 7.80 scan initiated Fri Jun  5 18:02:46 2020 as: nmap -sC -sV -O -oA scan175 10.10.10.175